Model Higgs bundles in exceptional components of the $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-character variety: Topological invariants

-On top of this proposition, we furthermore deduce that in the case of Riemann surfaces with $s=1$ point in the divisors, the degree $\deg \left( {{L}_{\#}} \right)$ of the underlying bundle ${{L}_{\#}}$ in the decomposition of the Cayley partner ${{W}_{\#}}={{L}_{\#}}\oplus L_{\#}^{-1}$ of a hybrid $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-Higgs bundle \emph{equals} the Euler class $e$ for the hybrid representation.
+where $w_{1}$ and $w_{2}$ are the Higgs bundle invariants (Stiefel-Whitney classes of the corresponding Cayley partner) and $ \text{s}{{\text{w}}_{1}}$, $ \text{s}{{\text{w}}_{2}}$ are the topological invariants of the Anosov representation $\rho$. \end{proposition} In view of this proposition, we furthermore deduce that in the case of Riemann surfaces with $s=1$ point in the divisors, the degree $\deg \left( {{L}_{\#}} \right)$ of the underlying bundle ${{L}_{\#}}$ in the decomposition of the Cayley partner ${{W}_{\#}}={{L}_{\#}}\oplus L_{\#}^{-1}$ of a hybrid $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-Higgs bundle \emph{is equal to} the Euler class $e$ for the hybrid representation.
 This provides a comparison between the invariants for maximal Higgs bundles and the topological invariants for Anosov representations constructed by O. Guichard and A. Wienhard, although these invariants live naturally in different cohomology groups. \end{enumerate}